Hoping to Switch things up this Black Friday? Here are the early Nintendo deals

 Nintendo Switch Black Friday deals 2021: Best early offers on games, consoles and bundles

-Now Amazon has started its sale, we’re finding discounts on all your favourite accessories, gaming gear and more
+We’re finding discounts on all your favourite titles, consoles, accessories and more

-It’s November, and we all know what that means – time to think ahead to everyone’s favourite time of the year: Black Friday.
+We’re deep into November now, and we all know what that means – Black Friday is truly here.
 The shopping extravaganza was curtailed on the high street in 2020 for obvious reasons, but thrived online.
-This year, it will be back with aplomb for 2021 in actual shops – and, for some retailers, the fun has already started!
+This year, it’s back in actual shops with aplomb.

-Black Friday will see deals and discounts across a huge range of products, from technology and home appliances to TVs, cosmetics, homewares, toys and much more.
+When the shopping event officially begins this Friday, we’ll start to see deals and discounts land across a huge range of product categories, from technology and home appliances to TVs, cosmetics, homewares, toys and much more.

-Consoles, games, subscriptions and accessories will be hugely popular this year, and while we expect interest in Xbox and Playstation to remain high, the Nintendo Switch will also be a highlight – especially with the new Nintendo Switch OLED having landed in the UK on 8 October.
+Consoles, games, subscriptions and accessories will remain hugely popular choices this year, and while we expect interest in Xbox and Playstation to remain high, the Nintendo Switch will also be a highlight – especially with the new Nintendo Switch OLED having landed in the UK on 8 October.

-Gaming deals this Black Friday will be available far and wide, with general retailers like Amazon, Very and Currys having already started the Black Friday sales early.
-Studio also currently has reductions on a selection of Lego series games for the Nintendo Switch right now.
+Gaming deals this Black Friday will be available far and wide, with general retailers like John Lewis & Partners, Argos, Amazon, Very and Currys having already started the Black Friday sales early, as well as more specialist stores like Game, ShopTo and Box.

 Read more: